avary/stoolap/docs/_docs/architecture/indexing.md

 ## Index Types

-Stoolap supports several types of indexes, each optimized for different query patterns:
+Stoolap supports several types of indexes, each optimized for different query patterns in its HTAP architecture:

 ### 1. Columnar Indexes

-Columnar indexes are Stoolap's primary index type, optimized for column-oriented storage:
+Columnar indexes are a specialized index type in Stoolap's HTAP architecture, providing analytical capabilities on top of row-based storage:

-- **Design**: Maps column values to row positions
+- **Design**: Maps column values to row positions for efficient analytical queries
-- **Strengths**: Fast range scans and equality lookups
+- **Strengths**: Fast range scans and equality lookups for analytical workloads
 - **Use Cases**: WHERE clause filtering, range queries, sort operations
 - **Implementation**: Implemented in `columnar_index.go`